 William Schimmel is a virtuoso accordionist, author, philosopher and composer.
 He is one of the principle architects in the tango revival in America, the resurgence of the accordion and the philosophy of Musical Reality (composition with pre-existing music).
 He received his diploma from the Neupauer Conservatory of Music and his BM, MS and DMA degrees from the Juilliard School.
 He has taught at the Juilliard School , Brooklyn College CUNY, Upsala College, New School University, Neupauer Conservatory (dean) and has lectured on accordion related subjects at Princeton , Columbia , Brandeis, University of Missouri , Duke University, Manhattan School of Music, the Graduate Center CUNY, Santa Clara University, The Janacek Conservatory in Ostrava, Czech Republic and at Microsoft.

-Regarded as the world's greatest accordionist by National Public Radio, he has performed with virtually every major symphony orchestra in America (and the Kirov ) including a longstanding relationship with the Minnesota Orchestra, as well as virtually every chamber music group in New York including Ensemble Sospeso and the Odeon Jazz Ensemble.
+Regarded as the world's greatest accordionist by National Public Radio, he has performed with virtually every major symphony orchestra in America (and the Kirov ) , including the New York Philharmonic, The Metropolitan and City Operas and recordings with the Minnesota Orchestra and Chicago Symphony, as well as virtually every chamber music group in New York including Ensemble Sospeso The Talea and Argento Ensembles, Jazz at Lincoln Center and the Odeon Jazz Ensemble.
+He is currently featured in An American in Paris on Broadway. and the Odeon Jazz Ensemble.
 Pop star colleagues range from Sting to Tom Waits, who has made the legendary statement: “Bill Schimmel doesn't play the accordion, he is the accordion”.
 He is founder of the Tango Project, which, in addition to his hit recordings with them, has appeared with Al Pacino in the film: Scent of a Woman, for which Pacino won an Oscar.
 The Tango Project also won the Stereo Review Album of the Year Award, received a Grammy nomination and rose to number I on the Billboard Classical Charts.
 He can be heard in other films including True Lies, Kun Dun and many others including films that he both scored and performed and a series of films for the Nature Conservancy which have won numerous prizes in documentary categories.

 He is an authority of the music of Kurt Weill, having recorded all of Weill's music that employs the accordion.